 Once you've cooked your frozen chicken in slow cooker, you can use it to make any of your favorite recipes.
 From chicken pasta casserole to chicken risotto, chicken tacos, and homemade chicken and dumplings, you can make just about any dish with slow-cooked chicken.

-- Simple recipe.
-Is there anything easier than just throwing a frozen chicken in the slow cooker and letting it do its thing?
-Cooking frozen chicken in slow cooker really couldn’t be any simpler!
+- Nothing is easier than throwing frozen chicken into the slow cooker and letting it do its thing!
+Cooking frozen chicken in the slow cooker really couldn't be simpler!

-- Tender and juicy.
-Slow cooking ensures your chicken is always tender and juicy.
+- Slow cooking ensures your chicken is always tender and juicy.
 The meat will shred beautifully and have the most incredible flavor.

-- Versatile!
-Once you’ve cooked your frozen chicken in slow cooker, you can use it to make just about any recipe you’d like.
+- The cooked chicken can be used to make just about any recipe.
 From all-in-one casseroles to classic comfort food dishes, the possibilities are endless!

 - Salt